 Construction activities associated with the proposed works have the potential to temporarily cause local air quality impacts.
-Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere.
+Activities undertaken on site may cause dust and particulate matter to be emitted to the atmosphere and increased prolonged vehicle and plant presence may result in higher than average emissions.
 However, taking into account the nature and scale of the works and the following mitigation measures, the risk of significant impacts to air are considered to be low.

-- All plant, machinery and vehicles associated with the scheme must be maintained to the appropriate standards and must be switched off when not in use. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as much as reasonably practicable by using a 'just in time' delivery system.
-All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials should be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work.
+- All plant, machinery and vehicles associated with the scheme will be maintained to the appropriate standards and will be switched off when not in use. - Green driving techniques will be adopted, and effective route preparation and planning will be undertaken prior to works. - All delivery vehicles carrying material with dust potential will be covered when travelling to or leaving site, preventing the spread of dust beyond the work area. - Material stockpiles will be reduced as far as is reasonably practicable by using a 'just in time' delivery system.
+All material will also be stored on made ground. - Any stockpiled material on site will be monitored daily to ensure no risks of dust emissions exists. - Materials will be removed from site as soon as is practicable. - Good housekeeping will be employed throughout the work. - Drop heights to haulage vehicles and onto conveyors will be minimised. - Surfaces will be swept where loose material remains.